tfabris/TomServo/README.md

   - Spring size: Approx 7mm (0.028in) wide, 25mm or longer length (will be cut to length).
   - Example:
     - https://www.amazon.com/dp/B0CXJMNDDL
     - Those example springs are too heavy-duty, and are hard to attach.
-Find lighter-weight springs than those, if possible.
+Find springs which are more lightweight than those, if possible.
 Send me a link if you find some.

 Head globe (optional):